Cultured Guru Logo

 Pairing this dish with roasted butternut squash polenta adds a sophisticated touch.
 The pairing makes it special for holiday celebrations while remaining hearty for winter.

 With its winter ingredients like sauerkraut, cider, and butternut squash, this dish offers rich flavors and essential nutrients.
-Sauerkraut is high in Vitamin C, boosting the immune system, while roasted butternut squash provides Vitamin A and antioxidants.
-The combination of cider-braised pork, tangy sauerkraut, and creamy polenta creates a delightful and satisfying meal to welcome the New Year.
+Sauerkraut is high in Vitamin C, and roasted butternut squash provides Vitamin A and antioxidants.

 What is the tradition of pork and sauerkraut?

-There is a long-standing tradition of eating pork and sauerkraut, especially in German, Eastern European, and American cultures, particularly on New Year’s Day.
-This dish is believed to bring good luck and prosperity for the coming year, and it is rooted in various cultural beliefs.
+There is a long-standing tradition of eating pork and sauerkraut (or just cabbage) on New Year’s Day.
+A lot of people in the south (I’m from Louisiana) also throw black-eyed peas on the plate.
+This dish is believed to bring good luck and prosperity for the coming year!

 decorative image of thyme and rosemary brushing the seared pork.